Balanced Budget & Federal Spending

 While many in Washington talk about the need to rein in spending, little action has occurred.
 In fact, changes in spending have gone the wrong direction.
-Our national debt has risen 52 percent under President Obama.
-It now stands at a jaw-dropping $16.2 trillion.
+Our national debt is on pace to double under President Obama's watch.
+It has already eclipsed $18 trillion.
 Each American’s share of that debt now eclipses $50,000.

 Foreign holdings account for almost half of these obligations, and much of that is owed to countries that are not always friendly to us, such as China and Saudi Arabia.
 This puts our nation’s future in a very precarious position.
 It is why Admiral Mullen sounded the alarm when he came to Capitol Hill and it is the reason we find ourselves in our current predicament with sequestration.